qcif/xnat-openid-auth-plugin/README.md

 ### openid.`providerId`.*Property
 The property names used to populate user information during user creation.
 These are the property names from the information returned from the authentication provider.

+### disableUsernamePasswordLogin
+Toggle username & password login visibility on the login form

 ## Sample Configuration ##

 [Sample configuration files are found here.](src/main/resources/) Please note the need to rename these files before usage, see opening section of the file.